intel/transfer-learning/notebooks/image_classification/tlt_api_pyt_image_classification/README.md

 # Transfer Learning for PyTorch Image Classification using the Intel® Transfer Learning Tool API

-This notebook demonstrates how to use the TLT API to do transfer learning for image classification using PyTorch.
+This notebook demonstrates how to use the Intel Transfer Learning Tool API to do transfer learning for image classification using PyTorch.

 The notebook performs the following steps: